halcyondavys/dream-framework/data/README.md

 | C10 | Discrete | High | Baseline | C10-discreto-alto-baixo.data |
 | C11 | Discrete | High | F3a | C11-discreto-alto-f3a.data |
 | C12 | Discrete | High | F3b | C12-discreto-alto-f3b.data |

+---

+## Dataset Attribution

+The datasets retain the attribution and usage conditions established by their original providers.
+The copies included in this repository are provided to support the reproducibility of the DREAM experiments.

+Users intending to redistribute or reuse individual datasets should consult the corresponding UCI, OpenML or Zenodo dataset page for licensing and attribution information.